Former South Korean leader Park due for corruption verdict

-SEOUL, South Korea (AP) — A South Korean court is set to issue a verdict against disgraced former President Park Geun-hye over a corruption scandal.
+SEOUL, South Korea (AP) — A South Korean court is set to issue a verdict against disgraced former President Park Geun-hye on Friday, a year after she was forced out of office and arrested over an explosive corruption scandal that ensnared aides and prominent business leaders.

-Park has been held at a detention center near Seoul since her arrest in March 2017, after she was removed from office amid months of massive rallies calling for her ouster.
+Park has been held at a detention center near Seoul since March 2017.
+Prosecutors requested a 30-year prison term on her, after charging her with colluding with a confidante to take tens of millions of dollars from businesses in bribes and extortion.

-Prosecutors have requested a 30-year prison term on Park, after charging her with colluding with a confidante to take tens of millions of dollars from businesses in bribes and extortion.
+Park, South Korea’s first female president, has maintained she is innocent and called herself a victim of “political revenge.”
+She’s been boycotting court sessions since last October.
+Park told the Seoul Central District Court on Friday morning that she couldn’t attend the day’s session citing sickness, according to the court.

-The Seoul Central District Court says it plans to issue a verdict on Park on Friday.
+A guilty verdict and prison sentence are likely for Park as many of the charges overlap with those of her confidante of 40 years, Choi Soon-sil, who received a 20-year prison term.

 Most Read Nation & World Stories